OPPteam1/Smishing-Prevention/README.md

 ![image](https://github.com/user-attachments/assets/5ddc6693-b35b-439f-8eb3-8c3b6c22a6bb)

 * Solution: To improve the model’s robustness, we performed data augmentation by introducing benign messages that include commonly misinterpreted words extracted from smishing samples.
 This aimed to reduce false positives caused by keyword-based overfitting.

+3. False Positives in Messages Containing Family Terms

+Messages containing the word "엄마 (mom)" were consistently misclassified as smishing, even in clearly benign contexts.

+* Solution: We manually analyzed feature importance and found overfitting to certain keywords like "엄마", "아빠" (mom, dad).
+To mitigate this, we added more legitimate SMS messages that naturally include such terms to balance the training data.

 ---